avimehenwal/AVI_OPENSOURCED/Rust/README.md

 * Deep copy to get the ownership of Array item
 * How to create Objects in rust?
 * Difference between `str` and `string` memory type
+* Is rust as fast as C++?
+* Add list to the structure
+* HOw are Arrays different from VectorsS

 ## Commandline apps in Rust